HACCLE: Metaprogramming for Secure Multi-Party Computation -- Extended Version: Optimization

 The private comparison is a major bottleneck in MPC protocols due to their inherent non-arithmetic structure \cite{couteau2016efficient}.
-It privately determines whether \CODE{a < b}, where \CODE{a} and {b} are considered as private information.
-Operators involve private comparisons include \CODE{<}, \CODE{<=}, \CODE{>}, \CODE{>=}, \CODE{==} and \CODE{!=}.
-One operator may be encoded by two or more other operators, e.g., \CODE{a != b} is equivalent to \CODE{a > b || a < b}.
+Private comparison operators include $<$, $\leq$, $>$, $\geq$, $==$ and $\neq$.
+One operator may be encoded by two or more other operators.
 However, the two expressions may have different costs.
 We identify some implementation heuristics that help us generate efficient programs.

-We take the HoneyBadgerMPC library as an example to demonstrate our implementation technique.
-HoneyBadgerMPC provides two comparison protocols: LessThan and Equality.
-As their names indicated, they allow us to evaluate \CODE{a < b} and \CODE{a == b} on shared values.
-The result is 1 if it is true, otherwise is 0.
-What's more, the result is also secret shared due to the fact that the result of comparison leaks information about input.
+For example, the HoneyBadgerMPC library provides two comparison protocols: LessThan and Equality.
+They are used to express $a < b$ and $a == b$ on shared values, and return a secret shared value.
 Building an MPC compiler requires us to implement other operators in terms of these two.
-Taking the operator \CODE{>=} as an example.
-A naive and intuitive implementation is encoding \CODE{a >= b} as \CODE{(b < a) + (a == b)}.
-An alternative implementation is encoding \CODE{a >= b} as \CODE{1 - (b < a)}.
-Our abstract resource estimator will generate one LEQ gate, one ADD gate and one EQUAL gate for the first implementation, and one SUB gate and LEQ gate for the second implementation.
-As mentioned in \secref{resource-estimation}, each backend has its own resource model.
-In the HoneyBadgerMPC resource model, the costs of addition and subtraction are trivial since they require no communication, and the multiplication takes one rounds and one multicast to finish.
-When it comes to comparison, the round complexity of comparison is seven times more than the cost of multiplication \cite{reistad2007secret}, the communication cost is even more expensive.
-Also, the cost of equality check is higher than less than operation.
-Thus, we believe the second implementation is optimal due to the reduced number of comparisons.
-This is how we experiment with optimized implementations with the help of our resource estimators.
+For example, a naive and intuitive implementation is to encode $a \geq b$ as $(b < a) + (a == b)$.
+An alternative way is to encode it as $1 - (b < a)$.
+Our abstract resource estimator generates one LEQ, one ADD and one EQUAL gate for the first encoding, and one SUB and one LEQ gate for the second encoding.
+In the HoneyBadgerMPC resource model, the costs of addition and subtraction are trivial since they require no communication, and the multiplication takes one round and one multicast to finish.
+The round complexity of comparison is seven times more than the cost of multiplication \cite{reistad2007secret}, the communication cost is even more expensive.
+Also, the cost of equality check is higher than the less than operation.
+Thus, we believe that the second encoding is better due to the reduced number of comparison.
+This demonstrates how we experiment optimizations guided by our resource estimators.

-To verify the above observation, we perform a set of private comparisons in a HoneyBadgerMPC program (on a single Ubuntu 18.04 LTS machine of 16 GB RAM with 8 Intel Core i7 Processors).
-Our tests execute 100 times of the greater or equal comparisons on two randomly generated numbers. \tbref{tb:gre} compares the running time of the two encoding.
+To verify the above observation, we perform a set of private comparison in a HoneyBadgerMPC program (on the same machine used in \secref{sec:evaluation}).
+Our tests execute 100 times of the greater or equal comparison on two randomly generated numbers. \tbref{tb:gre} compares the running time of the two encodings.